Sleep Disordered Breathing

 Unfortunately, millions of people in the US who suffer from sleep apnea remain undiagnosed.

-If you suspect you or someone you love is suffering from sleep apnea, you should consult a physician or a specially-trained dentist who is Board Certified.
+If you suspect you or someone you love is suffering from sleep apnea, you should consult a specially-trained dentist in Craniofacial Sleep Medicine.

 The breathing wellness movement goes beyond the historical palliative paradigm within dental sleep medicine.
 Palliative treatments result in a lifetime intervention and treatment.
 Breathing wellness provides opportunities for hope for airway enhancement and restoration.

-Patients suffering from sleep disordered breathing, including obstructive sleep apnea or due to midfacial hypoplasia and/or mandibular retrognathia often present with other health concerns making treatment planning crucial to achieve optimal outcomes.
+Patients suffering from sleep disordered breathing, including obstructive sleep apnea or due to midfacial hypoplasia and/or mandibular retrognathia (underdeveloped upper and lower jaws) often present with other health concerns making treatment planning crucial to achieve optimal outcomes.